Thefolle/WAII_project/README.md

 The project is furnished with a module to properly configure the Kafka server, such as by creating topics.
 This service acts as a script, since it startups, configures Kafka and shutdowns immediately afterwards.
 In other words, it only works during the startup of the system.

+## Miscellaneous

+### An unresolved bug

+The bug is a JsonParseException that occurs randomly at deserialization time; Jira has the pertinent issue still unresolved: https://issues.apache.org/jira/browse/DRILL-4831

+You may solve the issue by cleaning the topics and restarting the whole system multiple times.